 - Combine the stuffing ingredients.
 Add the onion mixture to the cornbread and fold in the browned sausage and stock.
 Finally, fold in the eggs and sprinkle with parsley.

-- Spoon the mixture into the casserole dish.
-Bake at 375F for 35-45 minutes, or until piping hot and golden brown on top.
+- Bake at 375F for 35-45 minutes, or until piping hot and golden brown on top.

 Serve warm and enjoy!
 You can serve it up with gravy, but this stuff is so flavorful that you might just want to enjoy it on its own.
 And while it will serve up great alongside your holiday turkey, it also goes really well with roasted pork loin or pork chops.